March 11, 2011

 For those living in the Washington, D.C, area, the Japan-America Society is hosting an event on Saturday, March 12 called Tegami for Tohoku, where people can write messages that will be sent to schools throughout Ishinomaki City, view short films from the 113 Project, and listen to a Japanese koto performance.

 About six months after the earthquake and tsunami hit, I joined an Osaka social group called WhyNot!?
 Japan to volunteer in the Tohoku area.
 It was an eye-opening experience that brought me to ground zero of one of the worst hit coastal cities, Rikuzentakata-shi.
 It taught me a lot about the human resilience of the spirit in spite of an insurmountable disaster, and of the critical importance of people-to-people connections.

-For those that have the time and the funds to do so, check out Tohoku-based volunteer organizations such as It’s Not Just Mud to see how you can help by volunteering your time on projects that benefit local industries and communities.
+For those that have the time and the funds to do so, check out volunteer organizations to see how you can help by volunteering your time on projects that benefit local industries and communities.